Miyamoto Usagi: TMNT (2012 animated series)

 Usagi appears in the fifth and last season of Teenage Mutant Ninja Turtles, voiced by Yuki Matsuzaki.
 The Turtles are whisked away to his dimension, (in the episodes "Yojimbo", "Osoroshi no Tabi" and "Kagayake!
 Kintaro") where he forges a close friendship with them; especially with Leonardo, as they are both levelheaded, quick-witted and highly skilled in "the ways of the sword."

 In his home dimension (presumably an alternate reality of Feudal Japan), Usagi clashes with his archenemy, the wolf-demon Jei, who escapes from him yet again.
 He comes across a ransacked village and meets an extraordinary child by the name of Kintaro.
 He is tasked with protecting the boy from Jei until he realizes his own inherent superhuman abilities at the sacred Temple Palace.
-While setting camp, Usagi is ambushed by the Ninja Turtles who are controlled by Jei's evil magic, after brought from his dimension.
+While setting camp, Usagi is ambushed by the Ninja Turtles who are controlled by Jei's evil magic, after being brought from his dimension.
 He welcomes the newcomers and explains his history as a samurai of great strength and skill.
 Disguising themselves, Usagi and the Turtles try and pursue Jei's Sumo Kuma but are discovered and fall off a cliff.

 ("Osoroshi no Tabi") In a haunted forest of yokai spirits, Usagi helps the Turtles fend off shapeshifting spirits that capture Michelangelo and Raphael.
 He appeases them by offering a carrot as a peace offering.
 Upon entering a cave full of giant spider webs, he is compelled by the voice of his good friend Akemi who is, in fact, a spider.

 ("Kagayake!
-Kintaro") Usagi, the Turtles and Kintaro continue their way in the snowy mountains, until they are ambushed by Jei's white ninjas.
-After defeating to white ninjas, Usagi, the Turtles and Kintaro to reach the Temple Palace, until they discover that Jei was waiting for them.
-Having the Turtles under his mind control again, Jei captures Kintaro for the ritual, but is attacked by surprise by them, and Kintaro breaks free by displaying his great power, Usagi confronts Jei, until he finally defeats him and throws a bottomless precipice.
-The Sumo Kuma is also released from Jei's control by revealing himself as head monk of the Temple.
+Kintaro") Usagi, the Turtles and Kintaro continue their way in the snowy mountains until they are ambushed by Jei's white ninjas.
+After defeating the white ninjas, Usagi, the Turtles, and Kintaro to reach the Temple Palace, they discover that Jei was waiting for them.
+Having the Turtles under his mind control again, Jei captures Kintaro for the ritual, but is attacked by surprise by them, and Kintaro breaks free by displaying his great power.
+Usagi confronts Jei, until he finally defeats him and throws a bottomless precipice.
+The Sumo Kuma is also released from Jei's control by revealing himself as the head monk of the Temple.
 After Kintaro sends the Turtles to his dimension, Usagi leaves to help other innocents, knowing that if Kintaro ever needed his help, he would return.